dabasmoti/BB_Tasc/README.md

 ### Run an analysis
 Download and unzip the repository

-from the repository folder run in two terminals,
+From the repository folder run in two terminals,

 ### First run example: